benhoyt/benhoyt.github.com/writings/2020-06-09-lightweight-google-analytics-alternatives.md

 website, the stored cookie information gets accessed by the DoubleClick server, thereby recording the visit as a valid conversion.</p> </div>

-<p>Because such a large percentage of websites use Google advertising products
+<p>Because such a large percentage of web sites use Google advertising products
-as well as GA, this has the effect that the company knows a large fraction of users' browsing history across many websites, both popular sites and smaller "mom and pop" sites.
+as well as GA, this has the effect that the company knows a large fraction of users' browsing history across many web sites, both popular sites and smaller "mom and pop" sites.
 In short, Google knows a lot about what you like, where you are, and what you buy.</p>

-<p>Google does now provide ways to turn off features like targeted advertising
+<p>Google does provide ways to turn off features like targeted advertising
-and location tracking, as well as delete the personalized profile associated with your account.
+and location tracking, as well as to delete the personalized profile associated with an account.
 However, these features are almost entirely opt-in, and most users either don't know about them or just never bother to turn them off.</p>

-<p>One of the subtler problems with Google's personalization is what Eli Pariser
-calls the "<a href="https://en.wikipedia.org/wiki/Filter_bubble">filter bubble</a>".
-Because users are provided with heavily personalized search results, they get less exposure to differing points of view, and end up being "<span>isolated intellectually in their own informational bubble</span>".
-Some even argue that filter bubbles contribute to the deep political polarization present in many countries.</p>

-<p>Of course, just switching away from GA won't eliminate all these privacy
+<p>Of course, just switching away from GA won't eliminate all of these privacy
 issues (for example, it will do nothing to stop Android location tracking or search tracking), but it's one way to reduce the huge amount of data Google collects.
-In addition, for site owners that use a GA alternative, Google does not get a behind-the-scenes look at the site's traffic patterns &mdash; data which it could conceivably use in future to build a competing tool.</p>
+In addition, for site owners that use a GA alternative, Google does not get a behind-the-scenes look at the site's traffic patterns &mdash; data which it could conceivably use in the future to build a competing tool.</p>

-<p>LWN readers likely skew towards privacy-conscious: using Firefox instead of
+<p>LWN readers likely skew toward privacy-conscious: using Firefox instead of
 Google Chrome, turning on ad blockers, and so on.
 However, the users of the web sites they build may not be so privacy-conscious.
-For web site developers, the analytics tools they choose can help respect their users' privacy and avoid Google knowing so much about their users' browsing patterns.</p>
+For web-site developers, the analytics tools they choose can help respect their users' privacy and avoid Google knowing quite so much about their users' browsing patterns.</p>

 <h4>GoatCounter</h4>